freerange/site/soups/weeknotes/week-341.snip.markdown

 I spent a short while investigating Rubocop violations.
 I'd love to get this added to the project and running automatically.

-James [configured Mocha to disable stubbing of non-existent methods][pr-1866], which in turn involved updating a number of existing tests. -
+James [configured Mocha to disable stubbing of non-existent methods][pr-1866], which in turn involved updating a number of existing tests.

 James merged his [attempted fix for the intermittent test failure][pr-1816] we're seeing on CI.

-[Tadas][] got the app upgraded to Ruby 2.1.6 and continued his sterling work of handling updates to the existing Smart Answers, including overseas-passports, student-finance-forms and calculate-state-pension
+[Tadas][] got the app upgraded to Ruby 2.1.6 and continued his sterling work of handling updates to the existing Smart Answers, including overseas-passports, student-finance-forms and calculate-state-pension.

 James and I finished up on Thursday by preparing some notes for the presentation we've agreed to give at the content team show and tell next week.